 Report: AMP causing monetization frustration among some news publishers

-Others, such as CNN and The Washington Post, say they're having good experiences.
+Some publishers, such as CNN and The Washington Post, are having good experiences, however.

 According to a report in The Wall Street Journal, Google’s Accelerated Mobile Pages (AMP) are meeting with mixed reviews from publishers.
 The core issue for publishers is that AMP pages don’t generate the same amount of revenue and don’t give publishers as much control over ads.

 The article asserts:

 For some publishers [preference for AMP in search results] is a problem, since their AMP pages do not currently generate advertising revenue at the same rate as their full mobile sites.
 Multiple publishers said an AMP pageview currently generates around half as much revenue as a pageview on their full mobile websites.

 That’s largely because of limitations related to the types of ad units AMP pages will allow and the ad technology providers that are currently integrated with the platform, those publishers say.